garethsaxby/terraform-associate-study-guide/README.md

 - Versioning of your infrastructure - See what your infrastructure was like at a point in time, and the change that have been made.
 - Reusable Code - Separate distinct sets of identical infrastructure can be built from the same code.
 - Code Modularity - Components can be broken down into discrete, composable pieces that be reused in different situations.
-- Shareable Infrastructure - Infrastructure designs can be shared
+- Shareable Infrastructure - Infrastructure designs can be shared in Open Source and Inner Source repositories, to allow others to reuse the same code.

+Terraform can take advantage of all of these benefits.

 #### Reading Material

 - [Docs - Introduction to Terraform](https://www.terraform.io/intro/index.html#infrastructure-as-code)
 - [Blog - Infrastructure as Code in a Private or Public Cloud](https://www.hashicorp.com/blog/infrastructure-as-code-in-a-private-or-public-cloud)

-#### Notes

-- Describing infrastructure with a high-level syntax.
-- Writing a blueprint of your data, versioning it and treating it as normal code.
-- Re-usable and shareable.

-##### Day 0

-- Defines your initial infrastructure.

-##### Day 1

-- OS and application configurations applied after the infrastructure is initially built.

 ### 1b.
 Describe advantages of IaC patterns

+Infrastructure as Code allows for several benefitial patterns to be used;

+- Service APIs (Application Programming Interfaces) can be consumed to utilise Cloud and On-Premises resources.
+- Trivial to consume elasticly scalable cloud resources repeatedly.
+- Version Control Systems can be used for historical tracking and control of code.
+- Continuous Integration and Continuous Deployment (CI/CD) can be implemented to test and deploy your infrastructure.
+- Code as documentation - Not only does your code deploy the infrastructure, it also describes how it all joins together.

 #### Documentation